 While most of us are preparing for colder temperatures, comfort is always a personal thing.
 For some of us down South, we like to wear our boat shoes and penny loafers during the winter.
 For others, they might be looking for some warmer options made from wool or sheepskin.

 Socks – Athletic

-- Splurge: Bombas Performance Merino Wool Ankle Socks – $18 (shown above)
+- Splurge: Darn Tough Merino Wool Ankle “No Show” Socks – $16

 As a kid, you always hated getting socks for Christmas, but one day you started looking forward to it.
 This denotes the transition from young adult to “I now have to take two Aleve every night for my back” adult.
 Welcome to the club!

-Upgrading your athletic socks from those all-white Hanes 12 packs from Wal-Mart is a luxury you can probably afford now.
+Upgrading your athletic socks, or those of your giftee, from those all-white Hanes 12 packs from Wal-Mart is a luxury you can probably afford now.
 Note: If you’re wearing low top sneakers with shorts in the summer, you should be wearing low or no-show socks that closely match the shoes colorwise.
 Don’t be that Grandpa that wears above the calf white socks with his black New Balance Velcro sneakers.

 Socks – Casual